 - Do not drive with the trunk lid open.
 This could allow dangerous exhaust gases to be drawn into the vehicle.
 See "Exhaust gas" in the "Starting and driving" section of this manual. - Closely supervise children when they are around cars to prevent them from playing and becoming locked in the trunk where they could be seriously injured.
 Keep the car locked, with the trunk closed, when not in use, and prevent children's access to car keys.

 The trunk lid opener lever is located on the outside of the driver's seat.
-To open the trunk lid, pull the opener lever up.

-To close the trunk lid, lower and push the trunk lid down securely.
+To open the trunk lid, pull up the opener lever.
+To close, push the trunk lid down securely.